brocchio/DSC-232R-Final-Project/README.md

 ## Model 2

 After this model I chose to implement a random-forest regressor attempting to capture the non-linear correlations that were seen in the data.
 The settings I used for the random-forest regressor were 30 trees (keeping it lower so that the compute time doesn't spike too much), a max depth of 4 to prevent some of the overfitting as well as keeping the comput time lower, and a subsampling rate of 0.6 to decrease compute time and increase the variance in the rows.
-I definitely plan on adjusting these hyperparameters to increase the performance with more resources from SDSC.
+I had to adjust the settings so that I would be able to train the model in a reasonable amount of time without using too much of the SDSC resources.

 Random‑Forest RMSE train 0.9349  | val 0.9270  | test 0.8063

 The output of my evaluation shows that the model might be underfitting the data based on the high training RMSE with a lower test RMSE, it was not expected that the test RMSE would be so much lower than training and validation.
 It seems like the data after date_id 1500 might have less variance and therefore be easier for the model to predict.
-This is something that I will look into as I am training my models further.
+This is something that planned on looking into but was unable to due to the issues with SDSC during this time.

 ## Discussion